marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: noipa function attribute

-.. gcc-attr:: noipa
+.. fn-attr:: noipa

   Disable interprocedural optimizations between the function with this attribute and its callers, as if the body of the function is not available when optimizing callers and the callers are unavailable when optimizing the body.
-This attribute implies :gcc-attr:`noinline`, :gcc-attr:`noclone` and :gcc-attr:`no_icf` attributes.
+This attribute implies :fn-attr:`noinline`, :fn-attr:`noclone` and :fn-attr:`no_icf` attributes.
 However, this attribute is not equivalent to a combination of other attributes, because its purpose is to suppress existing and future optimizations employing interprocedural analysis, including those that do not have an attribute suitable for disabling